-Red Bull hold the record for most wins at the Mexico City Grand Prix having won four of the last five races here, while Haas have scored at the circuit only once in their history.
+Red Bull hold the record for most wins at the Mexico City Grand Prix having won five of the last six races here, while Haas have scored at the circuit only once in their history.
 Here’s everything you need to know about each team’s history at the Mexico City Grand Prix!

 WINS: 5, POLES: 2, PODIUMS: 8 | 2023 MEXICO CITY GRAND PRIX RESULT: VERSTAPPEN 1st, PEREZ DNF

-Red Bull have won the Mexico City Grand Prix four times, with Max Verstappen being victorious in 2017, 2018, 2021 and 2022.
-Their latest victory at the circuit saw them overtake Lotus as the team to have the most wins in Mexico City.
+Red Bull have won every F1 race in Mexico since 2021.
+Red Bull have won the Mexico City Grand Prix five times in total, with Max Verstappen being victorious in 2017, 2018, 2021, 2022 and 2023.
+Their 2022 victory at the circuit saw them overtake Lotus as the team to have the most wins in Mexico City.

-Sergio Perez has also finished on the podium in the last two years.
-2021 marked their first double podium at the event, while their double podium in 2022 took their total number of podiums at the track to seven.
+Sergio Perez also finished on the podium in 2021 and 2022, recording the team’s first double podium finishes in Mexico City.
+Verstappen’s 2023 win took their total number of podiums at the track to eight.

 Red Bull have set the pole position time in 2018, 2019 and 2022.
 While Daniel Ricciardo beat Max Verstappen to pole in the 2018 event by just 0.023 seconds, Verstappen set the pole time in 2019.
 After qualifying, Verstappen was demoted after failing to slow for yellow flags.
 He started from pole for the first time in 2022.

-A Red Bull driver is yet to miss out on reaching the final part of qualifying at this track, and the team secured their only front row lock-out here so far in 2018.
+A Red Bull driver is yet to miss out on reaching the final part of qualifying at this track.
+The team secured their only front row lock-out here to date in 2018.
 They also started from the front row with Verstappen qualifying in second in 2017, the same year in which Ricciardo qualified seventh – their worst qualifying slot so far at the circuit.
 Ricciardo was demoted to 16th on the grid that year due to power unit changes.